ccheshirecat/volant/README.md

 }
 EOF

-volar deployments create web-cluster --config web-config.json --replicas 5
+volar deployments create web-cluster \
+  --config web-config.json \
+  --replicas 5
 ```

-**Result**: 5 isolated VMs, each with its own kernel and dedicated IP address.
+**Result:** 5 isolated microVMs, each with its own kernel, IP, and lifecycle management.

+---

+**Done** — you’ve just deployed a replicated microVM cluster with real kernel isolation, no YAMLs, and zero boilerplate.

 ### Build Your Own Plugin